cometsolar/zephyr-sdk-ada/README.md

 You can use make targets.

 ### Note about registry
-Pass REGISTRY_BASE="<registry_base>" to the make argument if needs to replace container prefix.
+Pass REGISTRY_BASE="<registry_base>" to make argument if needs to replace container prefix.
 For example:

     make REGISTRY_BASE="" base